-D IACYLGLYCEROL KINASE (DGK) plays a key role in the G protein-mediated signaling pathway, which is an important signaling cascade in mammalian cells.(1,2) Activated G protein-coupled receptor catalyzes a guanine nucleotide exchange on the alpha subunit of the heterotrimeric G protein and resulting in its activation.
-An activated G protein subsequently activates phospholipase C (PLC).(3,4) PLC hydrolyzes phosphatidylinositol 4,5-bisphosphate (PIP2) into diacylglycerol (DG) and inositol 1,4,5-trisphosphate (IP3), which functions as a second messenger.
-IP3 diffuses into the cytosol and increases Ca2+ concentration in the cytoplasm, whereas DG remains on the plasma membrane and activates protein kinase C (PKC).(5-8) DGK is an enzyme that phosphotidic acid also functions as a second messenger, which mediates intracellular Ca2+ levels and regulates the mTORmediated signaling pathway.(9,10) Therefore, DGK regulates two signaling pathways to control a variety of biological functions.(11)
+D IACYLGLYCEROL KINASE (DGK) plays a key role in the G protein-mediated signaling pathway, which is an important signaling cascade in mammalian cells.^(1,2) Activated G protein-coupled receptor catalyzes a guanine nucleotide exchange on the alpha subunit of the heterotrimeric G protein and resulting in its activation.
+An activated G protein subsequently activates phospholipase C (PLC).^(3,4) PLC hydrolyzes phosphatidylinositol 4,5-bisphosphate (PIP2) into diacylglycerol (DG) and inositol 1,4,5-trisphosphate (IP3), which functions as a second messenger.
+IP3 diffuses into the cytosol and increases Ca2+ concentration in the cytoplasm, whereas DG remains on the plasma membrane and activates protein kinase C (PKC).(5-8) DGK is an enzyme that phosphotidic acid also functions as a second messenger, which mediates intracellular Ca2+ levels and regulates the mTORmediated signaling pathway.^(9,10) Therefore, DGK regulates two signaling pathways to control a variety of biological functions.(11)

-The DGK family consists of 10 isozymes in mammalian species and each isozyme contains 2 to 3 C1 domains, while sharing a common catalytic domain.(1) The DGK family is further divided into five subtypes according to their subtype-specific functional domains.(12) DGK $\eta$ was first cloned from hamster and is classified as a type II DGK.
+The DGK family consists of 10 isozymes in mammalian species and each isozyme contains 2 to 3 C1 domains, while sharing a common catalytic domain.(1) The DGK family is further divided into five subtypes according to their subtype-specific functional domains.(12) DGK η was first cloned from hamster and is classified as a type II DGK.
 It exhibits pleckstrin homology (PH) domain and contains two C1 domains, a catalytic domain and an accessory domain.(13) It is known that the PH domain is a phosphatidylinositol binding domain.
-The PH domain of DGK $\eta$ binds to PIP2 strongly and highly selectively, thereby regulating the subcellular localization of DGK $\eta$ , DGK $\eta$ 1, and DGK $\eta$ 2.
-DGK $\eta$ 2 has a sterile alpha
+The PH domain of DGK η binds to PIP2 strongly and highly selectively, thereby regulating the subcellular localization of DGK η , 14) There are two splicing variants of DGK η , DGK η 1, and DGK η 2.
+DGK η 2 has a sterile alpha motif domain at its carboxyl terminus, while the DGK η 1 variant is devoid of this domain.(15)

-&lt;sup>1Department of Antibody Drug Development, Tohoku University Graduate School of Medicine, Sendai, Japan.
-New Industry Creation Hatchery Center, Tohoku University, Sendai, Japan.
+1Department of Antibody Drug Development, Tohoku University Graduate School of Medicine, Sendai, Japan.
+2New Industry Creation Hatchery Center, Tohoku University, Sendai, Japan.

-In this study, we immunized mice with a recombinant human DGK $\eta$ (hDGK $\eta$ ) protein and established a novel antihDGK $\eta$ monoclonal antibody (mAb), DhMab-4, which may be used for immunohistochemistry.
-We also performed epitope mapping to reveal the binding epitope of DhMab-4 using deletion and point mutations of hDGK $\eta$ .
+In this study, we immunized mice with a recombinant human DGK η (hDGK η) protein and established a novel antihDGK η monoclonal antibody (mAb), DhMab-4, which may be used for immunohistochemistry.
+We also performed epitope mapping to reveal the binding epitope of DhMab-4 using deletion and point mutations of hDGK η .